 - developed your own personalised job ready pack

 - grown your circle of friends and support network

 - be able to live more independently or have transitioned to supported living, a home sharing scheme or a personalised assisted living scheme.

 Foundation Skills for Life is delivered at six of our College centres.

 Throughout the programme we will support you with your maths and English learning and help you to develop your core skills in: Communication Problem Solving Independence and Mobility Work Skills Managing Change Personal and Social.

-As well as the teaching team delivering your course, we will provide you with any specialist therapy and nursing support you may need.
+As well as the teaching team delivering your programme, we will provide you with any specialist therapy and nursing support you may need.